 STEP (Structured Therapeutic Education Program) is a full day self-contained centralized behavior program in Fort Bend ISD that provides a structured therapeutic environment while supporting students in academics, social emotional and behavior interventions.
-We provide in-depth, intensive, and individualized instruction in the area of academics, behavior, social and emotional development in an academic setting.
-Along with the information below, additional information regarding the program can be found on STEP's website.
+We provide in-depth, intensive and individualized instruction in the area of academics, behavior, social and emotional development in an academic setting.

 The STEP program incorporates daily social skills classes and integrates social skills instruction throughout the school day.
-STEP staff are required to complete a 40-hour ABA training, a 2-day behavior bootcamp and are trained on restorative practices and conscious discipline techniques.
-The STEP team teaches behavior in the same manner we teach academics.
-STEP students receive direct and indirect support from the STEP BCBA.
-We incorporate positive behavior supports while teaching students replacement behaviors and self-regulation.
+STEP staff are required to complete a 40-hour behavior training, a 2-day behavior training and are trained on restorative practices and conscious discipline techniques.
+The STEP team approaches/ teaches behavior in the same manner we approach/teach academics.
+STEP students receive direct and indirect support for the STEP BCBA and social worker.
+We incorporate positive behavior supports with teaching students' replacement behaviors and self-regulation.

-STEP is designed to serve special education students, who have not been successful in a specialized support service classroom, students transitioning back to the district from an out of district placement and elementary general education students that have been referred for testing that need additional behavioral support during the evaluation period.
+STEP is designed to serve special education students, who have not been successful in a specialized support service classroom, students transitioning back to the district from and out of district placement and elementary general education students that have been referred for testing that need additional behavioral support during the evaluation period.